-The final paper (word limits for UG and MA students: 2400 and 3000 words respectively; both in English) should focus on a topic of particular interest to you (of course, it has to be related to medicine and health).
+The final paper (if in English, roughly 2000 words for UG and 2500 words for MA; if in Chinese, roughly 4000 characters for UG and 5000 characters for MA) should focus on a topic of particular interest to you (of course, it has to be related to medicine and health).
 This is an opportunity for you to engage in independent research that utilizes the ideas and themes from this course.
 Although this is an anthropology course, the project doesn't need to be based on fieldwork.
-Due to the COVID-19 pandemic, I would encourage you to think about (some aspect of) it as a potential topic.
-Of course, you do not need to focus on this current, still evolving event.
-You should discuss with the instructor about your proposed topic.
-The final paper is due on Dec 21 (5pm).
+The final paper is due on Dec 17 (5pm).